sbaek293/Studygram/reports/high-fi/report.md

 **Flashcard Creation**
 1. Navigate to Flashcards main screen from Garden scene.
 1. Flashcards main screen is the Card Menu.
 From there you can both study with cards and create new ones.
+1. You can click "Refresh" button (refresh icon) to make sure the sets were updated if others modified them.
 1. In order to create a new card, press "+" at the bottom of your screen.
+1. In the Card Creation menu, by default youw ill be creating a Multiple Choice Question card, but you can click the dropdown menu and switch to the Defition card.
+1. For the Definition type, you need to enter a term and its definition (front and back of the card respectively).
+1. For MCQ, you need to enter the question and two to four answer choices.
+You also need to mark one of them as correct.
+1. In both cases, the app will not let you save the card if any fields are left empty.
+1. Pressing "Change Color" button will change the colour of the flashcard you're working on to the one displayed on the button.
+1. Once you finish, press "Save".
+1. You will be asked which set to add your card to.
+Since the sets are shared within the group, you can add it to a set you do not own.
+1. You can also chose to add it to a New Set.
+In that case you will be asked to enter the set name which should be different from already existing one.
+1. Once you complete the card creation, you will be awarded ten coins and redirected back to the Card Menu screen.

+**Flashcard Study Mode**
+1. The card sets you purchased/created are shown in their colour and the ones you do not have access to are displayed in grey.
+You can click on them, see the price and proceed with the purchase or cancel.
+It is the only way to spend earned coins and this design choice is to prevent people from accessing others' resources without contributing.
+Contribution is just being an active member of the community, so both flashcard creation and group study session participation are contributions in that sense.
+1. Click on a set to practice with it.
+You will have "Left Arrow" and "Right Arrow" buttons to navigate between cards of the set if there is more than one.
+1. "Definition" cards flip as the usual flashcards.
+For "MCQ", you can click on answer choices to find out if they are correct.
+Once you are done practicing, press "Back" (arrow) button at the top of your screen to return to the Card Menu.

+**Other Features**
+1. At this point you might be wondering what were the level and progress bar for.